-According to Morieux, Signals ChemDraw introduces a new "Drawing a molecule structure or reaction scheme is the beginning of a journey for an idea," says Morieux.
+Signals ChemDraw introduces a new paradigm "Drawing a molecule structure or reaction scheme is the beginning of a journey for an idea," says Triballeau.
 "The researcher needs to take this idea, share it and convince people of the science, so that it can make its way to a publication, a conference or a patent."
 In that sense 'perception is reality', he adds.
 "Without proper communication, a breakthrough discovery will only ever remain an idea buried in a file".